 Sawtooth NRA.
 For general campground information, contact the Sawtooth NRA Visitor Center at 208-72

-From Stanley, go northeast 14 miles on ID 75.
-Turn south on Forest Road #454, the Robinson Bar Road.
+From Stanley, travel northeast 14 miles on ID 75.
+Follow Forest Road #454 south into the campground.